evansolomon/scatter-py/README.md

 `git clone https://github.com/evansolomon/scatter.git`

-To make Scatter useful, you will need access to the scatter command in your `PATH`.
-I like to symlink it to a common directory that I use for bin scripts.
+To make Scatter useful, you will need access to its command in your `PATH`.
+I like to symlink them to a common directory that I use for bin scripts.

 `ln -nfs $PWD/scatter/scatter /path/to/bin/scatter`
+`ln -nfs $PWD/scatter/scap /path/to/bin/scap`

 If you want, you can rename the script to whatever you choose like this.